RRZE-HPC/ECM-Model/README.md

 # Workflow
 ## Step 1: Running benchmarks
 The script `./bench_scan_size.sh` has to be used to run the benchmark and collect the performance results.
-The script takes in a machine configuration file which defines the `likwid-bench` benchmarks to be runs, the result folders and hardware settings.
+The script takes in a run configuration file which defines the `likwid-bench` benchmarks to be runs, the result folders and hardware settings.
-Some sample configuration files can be found in the `machine_config` folder.
+Some sample configuration files can be found in the `run_config` folder.
 The benchmark runs streaming kernels with different stream/array size.
-For example to run with the settings in `machine_config/casclakesp2_config.txt` file the following can be used:
+For example to run with the settings in `run_config/casclakesp2_config.txt` file the following can be used:
 ```
-/bench_scan_size.sh machine_config/casclakesp2_config.txt
+/bench_scan_size.sh run_config/casclakesp2_config.txt
 ```

 NB: If some basic performance relevant hardware configuration is not set as described in the config file, the script will